allaccountstaken/automl_v_hyperdrive/README.md

 # Early Warning Financial Distress Classification System

-In normal, non-stressed environment it is very hard to predict failing banks as they are very rare, i.e. anomaly detection problem.
+In normal, non-stressed environment, it is very hard to predict failing banks as it is a very rare event, i.e. anomaly detection problem.
 There was a significant increase in the number of failed banks from 2009 to 2014 what produced enough data for the classification.
-Additionally, it was also important to reduce dimensionality and creat comparable risk profiles.
+Additionally, it was also important to creat comparable risk profiles.

 ![](https://github.com/allaccountstaken/automl_v_hyperdrive/blob/main/plots/all_banks.png)

 The primary objective is to develop an early warning system, i.e. binary classification of failed (`'Target'==1`) vs. survived (`'Target'==0`), for US banks using their quarterly filings with the regulator.
 Overall, 137 failed banks and 6,877 surviving banks were used in this machine learning exercise.
 Historical observations from the first 4 quarters ending 2010Q3 (`./data`) are used to tune the model and out-of-sample testing is performed on quarterly data starting from 2012Q4 (`./oos`).
-For more information on methodology please refer to `CAMELS.md` file included in the repository, below is history of failed banks.
+For more information on methodology please refer to `CAMELS.md` file included in the repository, below are annual failed banks counts.

 ![](https://github.com/allaccountstaken/automl_v_hyperdrive/blob/main/plots/failed_banks.png)